Canada established diplomatic relations with Bangladesh in 1972.

 People-to-people links between Canada and Bangladesh are expanding.
 The Bangladeshi-Canadian community is estimated at over 100,000 and continues to make significant contributions to Canadian prosperity and to the multi-cultural fabric of Canada.

 Canada and Bangladesh share a number of multilateral interests including trade liberalization through the WTO and support for international peacekeeping.
 Canada and Bangladesh also enjoy close ties as members of the UN and the Commonwealth.

-Canada’s commercial relationship with Bangladesh has grown dramatically in the last decade.
-The value of bilateral merchandise trade has more than doubled from $593.0 million in 2005 to $1.6 billion in 2012.
-During this period, Canadian merchandise exports to Bangladesh increased more than five-fold.
-Bangladesh thus became the second largest source of Canadian merchandise imports from South Asia, after India.
-In 2011, Canadian exports to Bangladesh reached $551 million, while merchandise imports totalled $1.1 billion.
-Canada’s main exports to Bangladesh include cereals, vegetables, miscellaneous grain and seed, iron and steel, wood pulp and machinery.
-Canada’s main merchandise imports from Bangladesh include knit apparel, woven apparel, miscellaneous textile articles, headgear, fish and seafood, plastics and footwear.
+Canada's commercial relationship with Bangladesh has grown dramatically over the last ten years.
+The value of bilateral merchandise trade has more than tripled going from $478 million in 2003 to nearly $1.7 billion in 2012.
+During this period, Canadian merchandise exports to Bangladesh have more than quadrupled and Bangladesh has become the second largest source of Canadian merchandise imports from South Asia, after India.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page.